Tomas Young

 Tomas Young (November 30, 1979 – November 10, 2014) was an American military veteran of the Iraq War.
 In 2004, he was wounded and paralyzed by a bullet to the spine five days after he reached Iraq.
 One of the first veterans to come out publicly against the war, Young actively protested against the war after he returned to the United States.
 When his physical condition worsened in 2013 due to various medical complications, Young chose to go into hospice care.
 He later reversed that decision and accepted medical treatment until he died in 2014.

 Military career

 Two days after the September 11 attacks, Young was inspired by President George W. Bush to enlist in the United States Army.
 He hoped both to gain the chance to attend college through the G.I.
 Bill and, in his words, "exact some form of retribution" on those who caused the attacks.

 On April 4, 2004, five days after being sent to Iraq, Young was shot while riding in an open, unarmored truck during an ambush staged by rebels in Sadr City.
-One of the bullets pierced his spine and left him paralyzed from the waist down.
-Later his medical problems worsened, and he became quadriplegic.
+One of the bullets pierced his spine and left him paralyzed from the chest down.

 He returned home to Kansas City, Missouri.
 He joined Iraq Veterans Against the War (IVAW) and later became one of the first veterans to publicly criticize the Iraq War.

+Health complications

+In 2007, he experienced an episode of deep vein thrombosis in his right arm.
+Six months later, this recurred, causing a pulmonary embolism, and the resulting anoxic brain injury left him a partial quadriplegic.